 I convinced Ellen to take a walk with me; we headed to the jetty at Georgica Beach in East Hampton.
-The mood was perfect: it was off-season and the beach was empty, the grey water thrashing and slamming against the rocks, us keeping warm in our puffy down jackets.
+The mood was perfect: it was off-season and the beach was empty, the grey water thrashing and slamming against the rocks.
+We kept warm in our puffy down jackets.

-Success!
-She reciprocated.
-I was thrilled.
-Next up, a kiss with my mouth opening, tongue exploring just what, exactly, was what.
-Unfortunately, we weren’t on the same page, and my tongue slammed into her clenched teeth.
-Dismayed and foiled, my tongue slinked back into my own sad mouth.
+Next up: a kiss with my mouth opening, tongue exploring just what, exactly, was what.
+Unfortunately, we weren’t on the same page, and my tongue hit her clenched teeth.

 “No Frenching yet,” she told me.